yenwee/yenwee/README.md

 - 🌱 This will be a diary of my journey to learning and master data analytics and data science.
 To do that, I will be practicing my skills on different datasets or competitions on Kaggle.
 I will be writing my full thoughts and codes as to document this journey where I can reflect on them in future.

-- 👀 Currently, my wish will be to mainly focusing on time series forecasting as that's the path that I would like to specialize in.
+- 👀 Currently, my wish will be to mainly focusing on time series forecasting and natural language processing as that's the path that I would like to specialize in.

 - 💞️ Let's begin this exciting journey.